myron0220/SpringbootVueMS/README.md

 # SpringbootVueMS
-A management system implemented with Springboot and Vue.
+A inventory management system implemented with Springboot and Vue.